thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 ## Objectives

-- Explain the benefits of testing.
+* Explain the benefits of testing.
-- Describe the different types of tests.
+* Describe the different types of tests.
-- Write tests using Mocha and Chai.
+* Write tests using Mocha and Chai.
-- Explain what is Test Driven Development.
+* Explain what is Test Driven Development.
-- Practice Test Driven Development by writing tests then writing code.
+* Practice Test Driven Development by writing tests then writing code.
-- Reflect on and discuss the benefits of Test Driven Development.
+* Reflect on and discuss the benefits of Test Driven Development.

 ## Benefits of testing

-Up to this point, we have not written tests for our projects, but the instruction have created tests for you to run through exercises.
+Up to this point, we have not written tests for our projects, but the instruction staff have created tests for you to run through exercises.
 As projects get bigger, the cognitive load needed to understand your project becomes too cumbersome to manage all the logic.
 Testing helps us out out here.

 Testing your code has many strengths:

-- Testing identifies bugs in our code.
+* Testing identifies bugs in our code.
-- Testing continues to test to ensure no new bugs get introduced (called a regression).
+* Testing continues to test to ensure no new bugs get introduced (called a regression).
+* Tests enforce better code design to be testable.
+* They provide better documentation on code.
+* Testing reduces fear.
-- It overall takes _less_ to write correct code when testing.
+* It overall takes _less_ to write correct code when testing.
 Specifically, testing reduce the cost of change in your code.
-- Tests enforce better code design to be testable.
-- They provide better documentation on code.
-- Testing reduces fear.

 ## Types of tests